byu-cpe/ecen625/_pages/vivado_tutorial.md

 ## Setup

 ### Installing Boards
-If you are using a Digilent board, such as the Zedboard, you need to setup the board files in Vivado.
+If you are using a Digilent board, such as the PYNQ Z-2, you need to setup the board files in Vivado.
 See <https://github.com/Xilinx/XilinxBoardStore>.
 For example, to install the files for the PYNQ-Z2 board, you would run:
 ```
 xhub::refresh_catalog [xhub::get_xstores xilinx_board_store]
 xhub::install [xhub::get_xitems *pynq*]
 ```

 ### Running Vivado
-Before you can run the Vivado tools you should first run the configuration script:
 ```
-source /tools/Xilinx/Vivado/2024.2/settings64.sh
+/tools/Xilinx/Vivado/2024.2/bin/vivado
 ```

-This will add the tools to your _PATH_.
-To run Vivado, simply run `vivado`.

 ## Creating a Simple Hardware Project